gray-panda/grayrepo/2016_flareon/chal10_flava/README.md

 ### Javascript 1

 The obfuscated javascript is in the "\\" object.
 I copied out the Javascript portions and passed it through js-beautifier.
-This is the [resulting Javascript MISSING js1]()

 The JS code is obfuscated.
 I will not go through the deobfuscation step by step as it is quite straight-forward.
 This is the [deobfuscated version of js1](jsstuffs/js1_deobfus.js)